cmoffroad/osm-guidelines/README.md

 Not all unpaved roads may be tagged as `highway=track` e.g. main roads between villages may be `unclassified`, while roads within private estate may be tagged as `service`

 For more info, please refer to the official [Minor Road Classification](https://wiki.openstreetmap.org/wiki/WikiProject_Thailand#Rough_guidelines_for_minor_highway_tag_decision-making_.28useful_in_most_cases.29).

+> Many agricultural tracks have been wrongly classified as `highway=residential` by Grab, feel free to correct those.